 The library can be found by title (in which case it must be titled SYSTEM/FILEDATA/LIBRARY) or you can SL the library as WILDCARDSUPPORT.
 When W?LDC*RDS starts it first checks for a system library, WILDCARDSUPPORT.
 If this library is present it is used.
 If it is not present then W?ldC*rds looks for a library entitled SYSTEM/FILEDATA/LIBRARY.

 Be careful when replacing or updating a W?ldC*rds Library that is already SLd.
-Just copying a new version is not sufficient to change the l
+Just copying a new codefile to disk is not sufficient to change the linkage if it is already SLd.
+The linkage to the old file remains even if you remove it.
+You must SL – WILDCARDSUPPORT and then reenter the SL command.

 W?LDC*RDS VERSION